evaheemskerk/RDI_calculator/README.md

 ```bash
 pip install numpy pandas seaborn tqdm imageio scipy.stats matplotlib.pyplot
 ```
+Download all the python files in this repository.

 ## Inputs
 Change the inputs at the bottom of the script.